 Lepcio was a stable member of a starting lineup that changed often in the first two months.
-Most dramatically, in late June Jimmy Piersall, who was playing mostly shortstop, began to show symptoms of the mental illness that would take him out of the lineup for the rest of the year.
+Most dramatically, in May and June Jimmy Piersall, who was playing mostly shortstop, exhibited the symptoms of the mental illness that would take him out of the lineup for the rest of the year.
 Piersall’s situation was particularly important to Lepcio because he and Jimmy were roommates as well as the early-season keystone combination.
 Ted was one of only a few Red Sox players and staff who recognized the seriousness of Piersall’s illness, and on more than one occasion Lepcio had to defend his roommate from other teammates who were threatening to physically attack the troubled Piersall.

 Billy Goodman handled most of the work at second; Lepcio primarily played third base in the second half of the season.
 For the season he played 84 games and hit .263 with five home runs and 26 runs batted in.
 Lepcio felt comfortable at Fenway Park; with a similar number of at-bats at home and on the road, he hit 45 points higher in his home games.
 He hit his first big-league homer on April 19.